tassyk/security/Security-Tools.md

 - [Decontamine_Linux](https://whatsecurity.org/contents/projects/decontamine_linux.php) : Decontamine_Linux is an USB devices cleaning station for Linux
 - [Firetools](https://firejailtools.wordpress.com/) : Firetools is the graphical user interface of Firejail security sandbox.
 Firejail is a SUID sandbox program that reduces the risk of security breaches by restricting the running environment of untrusted applications using Linux namespaces, seccomp-bpf and Linux capabilities
 - [Wazuh](https://wazuh.com/) : Wazuh is a free, open source and enterprise-ready security monitoring solution for threat detection, integrity monitoring, incident response and compliance.
+- [Chef InSpec](https://docs.chef.io/inspec/) : is an open-source framework for testing and auditing your applications and infrastructure

 ### Detection
 - [Yara](https://virustotal.github.io/yara/) : Identification et détection des IOC des malwares
+- [Sigma](https://github.com/SigmaHQ/sigma) : Generic Signature Format for SIEM Systems.
+Sigma is for log files what Snort is for network traffic and YARA is for files.
 - [Clamav](https://www.clamav.net/) : Antivirus opensource
 - [Blazescan](https://github.com/Hestat/blazescan) : Blazescan is a linux webserver malware scanning and incident response tool
 - [Linux Malware Detect](https://github.com/rfxn/linux-malware-detect) : Linux Malware Detect (LMD) is a malware scanner for Linux released